 I remembered when he told us about his species.
 "That's right."

 Another week passed.
 It felt like any other casual trip on the ship.
-I had to remind myself that a huge race was taking place, where millions and millions of racers were searching for four stones.
+I had to remind myself that a huge race was taking place, where billions of racers were searching for four stones.

 How would they even begin to search for stones across an entire galaxy?
 Tammy said it might be possible to track them if they had the right tools and knowledge.
 I wonder if we could ever track them… we did have someone who won before.
 I wonder how long it took for them to gather all the stones… These were questions that were probably pointless to dwell on, but I couldn't help but wonder every once in a while.